-American teacher Carey works in Si Racha and has been in Thailand for a year.
-He's also taught film and photography in the past.
+Carey is American, lives in Si Racha and has been in Thailand for a year.

 Q1.
 How long have you been teaching in Thailand?